tomhorak21/tomhorak21.github.io/_publications/2018/smartwatch-pointing.md

 teaser:
 thumb: assets/smartwatch-pointing.thumb.png
 title: "Smartwatch-based Pointing Interaction"
-toappear: true
+toappear:
 type: Poster
 video:
 venue: Mensch und Computer 2018 - Tagungsband
 venue-short: MuC '18

 abstract: >
-    <p>In this work, we present the design and evaluation of a smartwatch-based mid-air pointing and clicking interaction technique called *Twist, Point, and Tap*, or short *TPT*.
+    <p>In this work, we present the design and evaluation of a smartwatch-based mid-air pointing and clicking interaction technique called <emph>Twist, Point, and Tap</emph>, or short <emph>TPT</emph>.
        Incorporating only commodity devices, we aim to provide a fast and error-prone pointing approach that can easily be deployed to existing environments with a shared display, e.g., meeting rooms or public info points.
        Detected by internal sensors, TPT maps horizontal forearm movements as well as wrist rotation to relative cursor movements on a nearby large display.
        Left and right-click interactions are supported through tapping on the smartwatch's touchscreen.</p>